vahidalvandi/v2ray-docker-compose/README.md

 This repository introduces two V2Ray-based solutions to bypass censorship in highly restricted networks without direct access to an upstream server (a server with access to free Internet).
-Both solutions rely on a bridge (relay) server/service accessible from clients and able to connect to an upstream server.

 ## Documentation